YvesCoding/vuescroll/README.md

       ```javascript
       ops: {
         vuescroll: {
-          sizeStrategy: 'number'
+          sizeStrategy: 'number';
         }
       }
       ```

 2. Why is my content inconsistent with the width of my expectation, and there is always a small surplus？
     > Because vuescroll wants to detect changes of element size, the width style of the element `.vuescroll-content` is `width: fit-content`, so if you want the width of the content to be displayed normally, add the following style `.vuescroll-content{width: 100%!
 Important}` in the CSS.

 ## Changelog